Kamuran Alî Bedirxan

-Kamuran Alî Bedirxan (Kamiran Alî Bedirxan ,کامەران عالی بەدرخان, born 21 August 1895 in Istanbul, Ottoman Empire; died 6 December 1978 in Paris) was a Kurdish politician, lawyer and writer.
+Kamuran Alî Bedirxan (Kamiran Alî Bedirxan ,کامەران ئالی بەدرخان, born 21 August 1895 in Istanbul, Ottoman Empire; died 6 December 1978 in Paris) was a Kurdish politician, lawyer, writer and nobleman.

 Family

 He came from the family of the Bedirxans, who for centuries, as autonomous vassals of the Ottomans, ruled the Principality of Bohtan with the capital Cizre.
 His grandfather Bedirxan Beg had rebelled against the Ottomans at the end of the 19th century and was deported to Istanbul after his defeat and family.
 Kamuran's father Emin Ali Bedirxan was politically active in the Kurdish movement and was the founder of the Kurdistan Teali Cemiyeti, in which Kamuran was also a member.
 His brother Celadet Ali Bedirxan was also politically active and the creator of the Latin Kurmanji alphabet.

 Kamuran had been married to the Polish princess Nathalie d'Ossovetzky (who died in 1975) since 1954. d'Ossovetzky, who has been his student and later also secretary, was supportive of his writing.
 The couple had no children.